daarnolducsd/ep5book/docs/06-week6.md

 [1]  70  80  23 120
 ```

 In terms of data analysis, we can really think of vectors as a variable.
-Our first variable was graduation date, our second variable was the school.
+Our first variable was ``graduationdate``, our second variable was the ``school``.
 Often, in data analysis, we want to compute some summary statistics of our variables.
-In R, there are a host of functions that are helpful in summarizing numeric vectors:
+In R, there are a host of functions that help summarize numeric vectors:

   - ```length()```: length of a vector (number of elements)
   - ```min()```: minimum value